YumaYX/rubydemodoc/input/date/format.md

-This Ruby code snippet demonstrates formatting the current time into a string using the `strftime` method.
-Specifically, it uses the format string "%F", which represents the ISO 8601 date format (YYYY-MM-DD), resulting in a string representation of the current date.
+This Ruby code snippet demonstrates how to get the current date in ISO 8601 format.
+The code first captures the current time using `Time.now` and then formats it using the `stftime("%F")` method.
+The `%F` format specifier represents the date in ISO 8601 format, which is YYYY-MM-DD.
+The resulting formatted date string is then assigned to the variable `t`.